Destination guide: Namibia

 Absolutely; there are so many fun and exciting activities on offer that it is perfect for families with children of all ages.
 Go kayaking with seals at Walvis Bay, search for geckos and beetles in the sand-dunes with a guide, enjoy a bit of dune-bashing in a four wheel drive at Sandwich Harbour, race each other to the top of Big Daddy, Sossusvlei’s tallest dune, and learn to use bows and arrows with the San Bushmen.
 Namibia operates on the same time zone as the UK, so if you are flying from London the jet lag will be non-existent.
 Most of Namibia is also malaria-free as well, making it a perfect choice for families wanting to avoid this risk.
 Namibia is a vast country and the main attractions to tend to be around a 6 hour drive away from one another or a short flight.
 If you are driving, as long as you have some good audio books to keep the youngsters entertained, the hours should fly by!

 Namibia is a fantastic destination for a honeymoon whether you want road trip adventure driving around this stunning country or you travel by air from place to place.
-Spend a night sleeping out under the African stars on the deck of your room, feast on a private picnic in the dunes at Wolwedans, race each other on quad bikes at Serra Cafema, the options are endless to have an unforgettable first few weeks as Mr and Mrs.
+Spend a night sleeping out under the African stars on the deck of your room, feast on a private picnic in the dunes at Wolwedans, race each other on quad bikes at Serra Cafema, the options are endless to have an unforgettable first few weeks as a married couple.

 If you have a short amount of time and want to fit a lot in then flying around Namibia does make the most sense but it is of course the more expensive option.
 It will allow you more time in each location to enjoy activities from the lodges, and offers some incredible aerial views of the landscapes beneath you, so there are plenty of benefits to flying.